A. To complete our master's program, our conditions to graduate are as below:

 * Master's program students are qualified for accepting thesis defense in the next semester after passing the proposal defense.

-* The proposal defense and thesis defense have to be taken in different semesters.
+* Proposal defense and thesis defense must be held in separated semesters.